beersbr/miniLD35/README.md

 * Create enemy types
 * Create menu system for starting and stopping games
 * Fix enemy spawn spaces and timings.
-** Fix the time to spawn as a chance every so many frames
+  * Fix the time to spawn as a chance every so many frames
 * Create images for enemies.
 * Create collision animation.
 * Fix the flashing when an enemy is removed.
+* Refactor all the repetative calculations this.w/2 etc etc

 #### Done ####